green-party-dublin-central/nh-web/site/content/post/prussia-lrd.md

 ## Access

 Access to the development will be from Prussia Street.
-There will be a gate from Drumalee Court to facilitate maintenance access for Dublin City Council
+There will be a gate from Drumalee Court to facilitate maintenance access for Dublin City Council.

 ## More information